SionAbes/online-cv/README.md

 Hi There!

-I'm Siôn, which is Welsh for Sean/Johannes/Ivan and I work as a cloud native engineer in the backend domain.
+I'm Siôn, which is Welsh for Sean/Johannes/Ivan and I work as a Backend Developer.

 - I really enjoy working with the following technologies, and always keen to learn more in the cloud space whenever possible:
-	- Python3.7+ :snake:
+	- Python3.10 :snake:
-	- Golang
 	- PostgreSQL
+	- Pydantic
-	- Serverless Functions
+	- FastAPI
-	- Azure
+	- PyTest
 	- Docker
 	- Kubernetes
 	- Helm Charts